 But why now...

-Conclusion: Much like the Value versus Growth picture we see supportive valuation for international stocks and the prospect of a cyclical earnings rebound versus U.S. stocks, but we see longer term structural fundamental issues that may preclude longer term outperformance.
+Conclusion: Much like the Value versus Growth picture we see supportive valuation for international stocks and a stronger cyclical earnings rebound versus U.S. stocks, but we see longer term structural fundamental issues that may preclude longer term outperformance.
 Once this pandemic fully abates, we do see the potential for a weaker U.S. dollar.
 If this were to occur, it may benefit international performance as the local currency returns get repriced into cheaper dollars.